Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 The retrial of Quentin Tellis, who has been accused of burning Jessica Chambers alive, will proceed as planned on September 24.

-There has not been any misconduct that could create prejudice in the Jessica Chambers case, according to a ruling made by Judge Gerald Chatham in Sardis, Mississippi on Monday afternoon after a day-long hearing.
+There has not been any misconduct that could create prejudice against Quinton Tellis in the Jessica Chambers case, according to a ruling made by Judge Gerald Chatham in Sardis, Mississippi on Monday afternoon after a day-long hearing.

-Judge Chatham said he's heard no evidence of prosecutorial misconduct that would prejudice the Quinton Tellis retrial.
+Judge Chatham said he's heard no evidence of prosecutorial misconduct that would prejudice the retrial.
 Additionally, he said it is not his job to sanction or discipline attorneys for prosecutorial misconduct; that there is another forum for that complaint.

-Monday’s hearings were in response to defense attorney Darla Palmer’s allegations of misconduct against District Attorney John Champion, allegations he vehemently denies.
+Monday’s hearing was in response to defense attorney Darla Palmer’s allegations of misconduct against District Attorney John Champion, allegations he vehemently denies.

 Palmer filed a motion and an affidavit last week that accuses John Champion of pressuring a potential witness, Jalen Caudle, in the case.

 The trial of Tellis, accused of burning 19-year-old Jessica Chambers alive in the small town of Courtland, Mississippi in 2014, ended in a hung jury last fall.
 A retrial is set for September 24.
-With Monday’s ruling, that trial date will go forward as expected.
+With Monday’s ruling, the retrial is expected to proceed on schedule.